In Progress

 ...
 See More ...
 See Less

-Morton did not factor into the decision Friday against the Dodgers, allowing two runs on five hits and two walks over six innings.
-He struck out five.
+Sale did not factor into the decision in an extra-inning loss to the Mets on Thursday, allowing two runs on two hits and one walk over 7.1 innings while striking out nine.

 ...
 See More ...
 See Less